hjlinto/inventory-crud-system/README.md

 - Enhancing data validation through custom annotations and constraint validators for inventory minimum and maximum values
 - Updating forms to collect min/max inputs and display user-friendly error messages
 - Writing unit tests to verify new functionality
-- Refactoring data seeding logic to align with improved data structure and instructor recommendations
+- Refactoring data seeding logic to align with improved data structure
 - Removing unused validation classes for production-readiness

 These contributions were implemented across several Java classes, HTML templates, and configuration files, with full version control and commit documentation.